University of Kansas '82

 Shelley’s players have also seen unbelievable success.
-He has coached eight NJCAA All-Americans, two preseason NJCAA All-Americans, one NJCAA World Series All-Tournament selection, six USA Junior College All-Stars, 26 All-Region VI performers, 133 All-East Jayhawk Conference recipients and 33 NJCAA Academic Award Winners, including a record seven in 2010.
+He has coached eight NJCAA All-Americans, two preseason NJCAA All-Americans, one NJCAA World Series All-Tournament selection, six USA Junior College All-Stars, 26 All-Region VI performers, 143 All-East Jayhawk Conference recipients and 40 NJCAA Academic Award Winners, including a record seven in 2010 and 2016.
 In 2008, Doug Otto was a unanimous selection as the conference MVP, the first in the program’s history.
 He also became the first player to be awarded a Rawlings Gold Glove award.
 Shelley also has had two players receive a Rawlings Big Stick Award for posting the top batting average in JCCC’s NJCAA District.

-Three recent draftees, pitcher Lee Ridenhour, pitcher Matt Blackham and first baseman Anthony Miller were drafted and signed to professional contracts.
+Four recent draftees, pitchers Lee Ridenhour, pitcher Matt Blackham, pitcher/outfielder Aaron Schnurbusch and first baseman Anthony Miller were drafted and signed to professional contracts.
 In the 2011 Draft, Shelley had three pitchers signed professional contracts, including the highest drafted player in team history.
 Jeff Soptic was taken by the Chicago White Sox in the third round.

 While developing professional talent is impressive, Shelley is quick to point out the number of former players who have continued their playing and education at four-year universities and college.
 A total of 294 student-athletes under his direction have transferred to four-year institutions, 224 at the NCAA Division I or II level.